 We believe music lessons should be inspiring, social, supportive, and above all: FUN!

-HB School of Music believes true progress in music can be made only by working steadily at a program tailored to the individual student.
 Our private classes are tailored to meet the individual needs of the student.
 Lessons may vary from 30 minutes to an hour, depending upon the progress of the student.

 We teach basic music fundamentals, including note reading, rhythm, singing, and how to play various instruments.
 Using special teaching-techniques and games, students will learn to read music quickly.
 Rhythmic play will include teaching small children how to keep time to the beat of the music.
 Teachers use various creative methods in helping your child to understand different musical terms.